bamakant/Android-Kotlin-Studio/README.md

 # Android-Using-Kotlin-Studio
-Let's play with Andoid development using Kotlin.
+Let's play with Andoid development using Kotlin programming language.